Frequently Asked Questions

 Naturally, there is always the risk of unforeseeable damage, so every property must be thoroughly inspected before changing hands.
 Given that previous building regulations affecting older properties set lower standards, the static adequacy of each structure must also be carefully assessed.
 In addition, these properties are inferior in heat- and soundproofing.
 Finally, the possible goodwill that might result from selling an older property, even a renovated one, is not as guaranteed as with newly-built properties.

-Ownership transfer costs are the costs that the property buyer has to pay.
+Ownership transfer costs are the costs that the property buyer must pay.

 One of the factors affecting rental prices is property quality.
 An apartment that is not new often needs maintenance and/or renovation.
 The more carefully maintained a property is the more attractive it will be for potential lessees.
 Generally speaking, there should be a balance between the cost of renovation necessary for each property and the benefit this might offer, always taking into account the neighbourhood and size of the property.